Geodesics, One Point Functions and Black Hole Perturbations: Introduction

-We first prove the result using WKB approximations for both the Green function and the bulk-boundary propagator.
+We first prove the result \eqref{key} using WKB approximations for both the Green function and the bulk-boundary propagator.
 However, in black hole backgrounds, the validity of such approximations is not guaranteed a priori.
 The presence of the horizon can invalidate naive WKB reasoning in its neighbourhood.
 We therefore explicitly analyze the exact Green function and bulk–boundary propagator and demonstrate that, in the large conformal dimension limit, they reduce to the WKB expressions employed in the derivation.
 This ensures that the geodesic description arises as the leading contribution of the exact bulk theory and that the observed matching with the perturbed geodesic length is not an artifact of the WKB approximation.
 Our result demonstrates that the exponential relation between the one-point function and geodesic distance is robust under infinitesimal perturbations of the black hole geometry.
 Large-dimension operators are thus found to be faithful probes of bulk geometry even away from exact backgrounds.

+Our result should be understood as a controlled statement in a restricted regime: Euclidean BTZ, static radial horizon-preserving perturbations, first order in the perturbation, and leading order in large conformal dimension.
+Beyond this regime, several complications may arise.
+At finite conformal dimension, subleading prefactors and fluctuation determinants need not be negligible.
+In Lorentzian signature or in more general backgrounds, multiple real or complex saddles may contribute and dominance of a single geodesic is not automatic.
+Further, in Lorentzian settings, we do not expect the correspondence to be robust when the perturbation is placed behind the horizon.
+Non-radial or time-dependent perturbations can mix modes and need not reduce to the zero-mode radial problem studied here.
+The present result is therefore best viewed as a controlled linearized check of the geodesic picture in this restricted setting.

 The rest of the paper is organized as follows.
-In section \ref{review} we briefly review the result of \cite{Kraus:2016nwo} and outline our setup.
-Section \ref{variation_b_b} will present our computation of the first order variation of the bulk-boundary propagator.
+In section \ref{review} we briefly review the result of \cite{Kraus:2016nwo}.
+Section \ref{sec:oneptfnset} sets up the computation of the first order variation of the bulk-boundary propagator.
+The variation in the bulk-boundary propagator is computed in Section \ref{sec:varbb}.
 The computation is first performed using WKB approximations.
 The use of WKB approximations is then justified from the exact holographic computation.
 The computation of the one-point function is presented in the section \ref{sec:oneptfn}.
 We conclude with a brief summary in section \ref{sec:summary}.
-The appendices contain the computational details.
+Appendix \ref{sec:ee} shows how our perturbed metric solves linearized Einstein's equations while Appendix \ref{hg} and \ref{cop} contains computational details.